Why Using Facebook Is Important for Senior Living Communities

 Oftentimes, businesses struggle with the concept of using Facebook.
 They don't recognize its value or see how it contributes to the bottom line.
 When allocating limited resources, social media goes on the back burner.
-But for senior care communities, social media—and in particular, Facebook—can be a valuable tool for improving occupancy rates.
+But for senior living communities, social media—and in particular, Facebook—can be a valuable tool for improving occupancy rates.

 Before talking specifically about Facebook, I want to highlight the importance of broader social media marketing.
 When working with clients, we always research and document buyer personas.
 We understand who the target audience is, what their challenges and needs are, how they communicate and like to be communicated with.